 Gesture drawing is a quick and effective way to capture the essence of movement and action in your sketches.
 It involves drawing the basic shapes and lines of a subject in a short amount of time, focusing on the overall movement and flow rather than details.
 This exercise helps to improve your ability to capture movement and action in your drawings, making them more dynamic and interesting.

-Contour Drawing for Accuracy
+Contour Drawing for Realistic Accuracies

 To practice contour drawing, choose a subject and draw the outline of the subject in a slow and deliberate manner, focusing on accuracy and detail.